ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 a new "JSONPath Parameters registry", with the policy "expert review" ({{Section 4.5 of -ianacons}}).

-The experts are instructed to be frugal in the allocation of very short function extension names, keeping them in reserve for functions that are likely to enjoy wide use and can make good use of their shortness.
+The experts are instructed to be frugal in the allocation of function extension names that are suggestive of generally applicable semantics, keeping them in reserve for functions that are likely to enjoy wide use and can make good use of their conciseness.
 The expert is also instructed to direct the registrant to provide a specification ({{Section 4.6 of -ianacons}}), but can make exceptions, for instance when a specification is not available at the time of